oddbird/oddsite/content/2017/03/06/pattern-making.rst

 so automation can happen wherever possible.

 Over time
-we've slowly built a set of tools that help us manage style patterns in code, and document the results as we go, with as little extra effort as possible.
+we’ve slowly built a set of tools that help us manage style patterns in code, and document the results as we go, with as little extra effort as possible.
-Now we're using those tools
+Now we’re using those tools
 as we re-design this OddSite,
 and `the results`_ are updated live.